 One of our most favourite Lonely Planet coffee table books is Beautiful World.
 From the dark sky and Milky Way in New Zealand to the gushing waterfalls of Plitvice National Park in Croatia and beyond, this book is for all our fellow nature lovers out there.
 Simply use this book to escape into a world of turquoise oceans, emerald forests and golden sunsets… sounds like heaven to us!

-We promised you some small – yet beautiful – coffee table travel books and this one is all these things are more.
+We promised you some small – yet beautiful – coffee table travel books and this one is all these things and more.
 Updated by Lonely Planet each year, Best in Travel is a delightful and cute travel book, which showcases the top cities, countries, regions, adventures and travel trends for the year ahead.
-And knowing what makes it into the top ten each year captivates readers and journalists all over the world.
-Personally, we think it’s fantastic travel inspiration for where you might want to visit in the year ahead – all wrapped up in a small package that would fit on any size coffee table.
+Knowing what makes it into the top ten each year captivates readers and the media all over the world.
+We think this is fantastic travel inspiration for where you might want to visit in the year ahead – all wrapped up in a small package that would fit on any size coffee table.

 Amazing Train Journeys

 Train travel is one of the best ways to get around – especially throughout mainland Europe.
 But did you know there are some downright beautiful train journeys around the world that call for you to simply enjoy the journey and actually forget about your final destination?
 From The Glacier Express in Switzerland to The TranzAlpine in New Zealand and Canada’s Rocky Mountaineer route, these are just some of the train journeys that really should be on your bucket list!
 And this stunning book of Amazing Train Journeys from Lonely Planet seeks to showcase amazing photography while offering practical advice for making your chosen rail adventure a reality.